Rei-SwitchBot/faq/en-us/Bot.md

 [How to reset your Bot?](https://support.switch-bot.com/hc/en-us/articles/360037747314)

 9. Remove the battery from the Bot and insert the battery while pressing the reset button inside the bot, then go to Switchbot App -> Profile -> Firmware Repair and see if the Repair Bot Firmware item appears.
 If the Repair Firmware item appears, try repairing the Bot.

-10. If the problem persists, please contact us at SwitchBot App -> Profile -> Feedback.

 We would appreciate it if you could provide us with the following information when you contact us.